brian3814/TrackChangesCloud/README.md

 This project implements
-the [TrackChanges enhancement suggestion](https://github.com/jeremytammik/TrackChanges#enhancement) makin guse of the cloud storage approach developed for the [FireRatingCloud](https://github.com/jeremytammik/FireRatingCloud) project.
+the [TrackChanges enhancement suggestion](https://github.com/jeremytammik/TrackChanges#enhancement) making use of the cloud storage approach developed for the [FireRatingCloud](https://github.com/jeremytammik/FireRatingCloud) project.